Here’s an adventure for those whose perfect vacation days involve fishing, friends, and rollicking good times.

 World-famous for its Atlantic salmon fishing, it only makes sense that you’d follow up your time in the city with a stay at one of the scenic fishing lodges that dot the riverbanks.
 Located in and around the communities clustered along the river - Sunny Corner, Blackville, Doaktown, Boiestown to name a few - they feature all-inclusive guided fishing packages for anglers of any level.

-Let Debbie and Dale be your guides at Upper Oxbow Adventures, get the full all-inclusive treatment at Country Haven Lodges, get your own waterfront cottage at Wilson’s Sporting Camps, combine fishing with gourmet dining at Ledges Inn, or angle for striped bass at Miramichi Sport Fishing.
+Let Debbie and Dale be your guides at Upper Oxbow Adventures, get the full all-inclusive treatment at Country Haven Lodge, get your own waterfront cottage at Wilson’s Sporting Camps, combine fishing with gourmet dining at Ledges Inn, or angle for striped bass at Miramichi Sport Fishing.

 No matter which you choose, you’ll be in the perfect place to slow down and set the pace for your journey.
 Spend the day fly fishing, break for lunch, then get back on the water.
 Evenings are enjoyed over some seriously good food and countless tall tales.

 Fishing packages vary and can often be customized, but typically last for about 3 days, or the length of a non-resident fishing license.
 If you don’t fancy yourself an angler, it’s equally as enjoyable to spend a few days at these riverside getaways without a rod in hand.
 You’ll often find other outdoor activities on offer such as guided ATV rides and watercraft rentals.
-Or, an adirondack chair and a book might be just what the doctor ordered.
+Or, an Adirondack chair and a book might be just what the doctor ordered.

 Days 5 - 6: